Broadcasting solutions on networked systems of phase oscillators: Stability of equilibrium points

 \end{prop}

-In Sec. \ref{sec:main_idea_kuramoto_multilayer}, we showed how we can use the reduced system to broadcast solutions to the multilayer Kuramoto network.
-We can now study the stability of these solutions. \begin{prop} The fixed point $\bar{\bm \theta}^{\ast}$ for the reduced system is linearly stable if and only if the corresponding broadcasted fixed point for the multilayer system is linearly stable. \end{prop} \begin{proof} Assume that $\bar{\bm{\theta}}^{\ast}$ is linearly stable, then $J_{\bar{A}}(\bar{\bm{\theta}}^{\ast})$ is symmetric negative-semidefinite.
+In Sec. \ref{sec:main_idea_kuramoto_multilayer}, we showed how we can use the reduced system to broadcast solutions to the Kuramoto model on a network of networks.
+We can now study the stability of these solutions. \begin{prop} The fixed point $\bar{\bm \theta}^{\ast}$ for the reduced system is linearly stable if and only if the corresponding broadcasted fixed point for the multi-level system is linearly stable. \end{prop} \begin{proof} Assume that $\bar{\bm{\theta}}^{\ast}$ is linearly stable, then $J_{\bar{A}}(\bar{\bm{\theta}}^{\ast})$ is symmetric negative-semidefinite.
 By Sylvester's criterion \cite[Theorem 3.3.12]{bazaraa2013nonlinear}, we know that $\lambda_i \geq 0.$ Furthermore, by Proposition \ref{prop:laplacian}, we know that all eigenvalues of $\bm{L}_{\bm{A}_i}$, except 0, are positive.
 These two facts show that all elements in

 are negative.
-By Proposition \ref{prop:spectrum} and the assumption that $\bar{\bm{\theta}}^{\ast}$ is linearly stable, we conclude that all eigenvalues of $\bm{J}_{\bar{A}}(\bm{\theta}i^{\ast})$, other than $0$, must be negative.
+By Proposition \ref{prop:spectrum} and the assumption that $\bar{\bm{\theta}}^{\ast}$ is linearly stable, we conclude that all eigenvalues of $J_{\bm A}(\bm{\theta}^{\ast})$, other than $0$, must be negative.
 Hence $\bm{\theta}^{\ast}$ is linearly stable.

 The other direction is straightforward.
 Indeed, by Proposition~\ref{prop:spectrum}, the spectrum of $\bm{J}_{\bar{A}}(\bar{\bm \theta}^{\ast})$ is a subset of the spectrum of $\bm{J}_{\bm{A}}(\bm{\theta}^{\ast})$.
 Therefore, if $\bm{\theta}^{\ast}$ is linearly stable, then $\bar{\bm \theta}^{\ast}$ is linearly stable as well. \end{proof}